rusefi/rusefi_documentation/Standalone-on-Demand.md

 * Tuning NOT included
 * K-line NOT supported
 * Vehicle integration research NOT included
-* TL,DR: this is a _blank_ PnP _board_ not a "Hook it up and drive to the race track" deal.
+* TL,DR: this is a _blank_ plug-in _board_ not a "Hook it up and drive to the race track" deal.
+While we can produce a great ECU, only someone with a test vehicle can make the base tune.
 Please do your research!

 # What next?